 Hosting An Event

-The Skidmore Events Policy is based on proven best practices among peer institutions and was formulated under the consultation of Skidmore Campus Safety, the Student Government Association and Camus Life Department to respond to a growing need in our community to more uniformly, safely and consistently manage our increasingly popular and successful events on campus.
-This policy outlines the responsibilities & tools necessary for sponsors to comply with room capacity limits, fire-code regulations and laws.
-The policy will help event-sponsors regulate paid attendance to their event and will guide them in appropriately staffing to maintain orderly and safe events.
+The Skidmore Events Policy is based on proven best practices among peer institutions and was formulated under the consultation of Skidmore Campus Safety, the Student Government Association and Office of Campus Life to respond to a growing need in our community to more uniformly, safely and consistently manage our increasingly popular and successful events on campus.
+This policy outlines the responsibilities and tools necessary for sponsors to comply with room capacity limits, fire-code regulations and laws.
+The policy will help event sponsors regulate paid attendance to their event and will guide them in appropriately staffing to maintain orderly and safe events.
 It is also designed to foster greater accountability among event guests.

 Events Subject to This Policy